DreamWorks Internship | Join USA’s Leading Animation Studio

 DreamWorks Animation is a globally recognized animation studio.
 It is known for producing some of the most beloved animated films and TV series.
 Founded in 1994, the studio has delivered iconic franchises like Shrek, Kung Fu Panda, How to Train Your Dragon, and Madagascar.
 It has earned numerous Academy Awards and industry honours.
 With a focus on storytelling, modern technology, and artistic excellence, DreamWorks has established itself as a leader in both feature films and television animation.
 The company continues to push the limits of creativity while maintaining a multicultural work environment where animators, storytellers, and artists bring imaginative worlds to life.

 If you’re in college and looking to enter the animation industry, DreamWorks intern jobs are one of the best ways to get real-world experience.
 You’ll get to work alongside professionals, contribute to real projects, and see how a professional animation studio operates.
+Wanna know who can apply?

 • Current college students (sophomores or higher) OR recent grads (within six months of graduation)